What Is an Average Semi-Truck Crash Settlement?

 - What was the extent of your injuries?
 Unfortunately, semi-truck crashes can be extremely violent and destructive.
 Semi-truck accidents killed over 4,000 people in 2015 and another 87,000 suffered injuries.
 Injuries can range from the relatively minor to fatalities and permanent injuries.

 - Your settlement will also depend on the amount of pain and suffering you experienced, the lost wages, loss of economic opportunity, and other incidental damages like out of pocket expenses.

 Our Truck Accident Attorneys Will Fight for You

 At Zinda Law Group, our 18-wheeler accident attorneys have vast experience representing semi-truck crash victims nationwide.
 Our trucking attorneys will provide you with experienced legal advice while working work diligently to reach a fair and just resolution of your claim.

-If you or a loved one has been injured in an 18-wheeler accident, call Zinda Law Group at (800) 863-5312 for a free consultation with a skilled truck accident attorney.
+If you or a loved one has been injured in an 18-wheeler accident, call Zinda Law Group at (800) 863-5312 for a free consultation with an experienced truck accident attorney.
 Meetings with attorneys by appointment only.

 Get Your Free Copy of Our Truck Accident Guide